Skip to main content

 3. Update builtInModels in your agentmark.json

-You still need to register pulled models in your agentmark.client.ts with your adapter’s model registry for them to work at runtime.
+For AI SDK and Mastra adapters, you still need to register pulled models in your agentmark.client.ts with your adapter’s model registry so they work at runtime.
+The Claude Agent SDK adapter handles registration natively — see Registering models.

 For models not covered by the built-in providers, or when you need custom settings and pricing, define model schemas in your agentmark.json under modelSchemas.